tokoth/tokoth/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on my GIS developer skills
+- 🔭 I’m currently working at Oakar Services Limited as an Imagery Solution Executive.
 - 🌱 I’m currently learning Automating GIS with python & geemap python package for interactive mapping
 - 👯 I’m looking to collaborate on projects that work with earth engine for environment and agriculture monitoring.
 - 🤔 I’m looking for help with leveling up as a GIS developer